Skip to main content

 What to Include in Your Trailer Bill of Sale (England & Wales)

-A comprehensive Trailer Bill of Sale for England and Wales should include the following key elements.
+A thorough Trailer Bill of Sale for England and Wales should include the following key elements.

 Party identification: Full legal names and current addresses (with UK postcodes) of both the seller and buyer.
 If either party is a business, include the company name and company registration number.
 Recording whether the seller is a private individual or a VAT-registered business determines whether the Sale of Goods Act 1979 or Consumer Rights Act 2015 governs the implied terms.